kevincjackson/Notes/powershell.md

 }
 ```

+Credentials

-- Credentials - you should always take PSCredentials as a parameter
+- Always take PSCredentials as a parameter
 - Never call Get-Credential within your function.
 This allows users to reuse stored credentials

 ```ps1